-Other Pupil Outcomes - State Priority 8: Covered in the Physical Fitness, including the Physical Fitness Test chart.
+Other Pupil Outcomes - State Priority 8: Pupil outcomes in the subject areas.
+Covered in Physical Fitness, including the Physical Fitness Test chart.

 PARENT INVOLVEMENT

 Beverly Hills High School has always benefited from strong community support and involvement.
 The partnership between the City of Beverly Hills and its schools is quite unique.
 The community cares deeply for the quality of instruction and support provided for both students and teachers.